 Tuvalu country brief

 Tuvalu, formerly known as the Ellice Islands, is located midway between Hawaii and Australia in the South Pacific Ocean.
-It comprises nine islands (four reef islands and five coral atolls), eight of which are inhabited.
+It comprises nine islands (four reef islands and five coral atolls).
 Tuvalu's population is approximately 11,000, with about half living on the atoll of Funafuti, which is the capital.

 Tuvalu became independent from the United Kingdom in October 1978.
 It is a constitutional monarchy with a 15-member unicameral parliament elected every four years.
 Cabinet consists of the Prime Minister, elected by a majority of the members of parliament, and several ministers.
 The Prime Minister is the head of government.
 There are no organised political parties and members usually align with informal groupings.
 MPs have very close links with their island constituencies and effort is directed towards balancing island representation in Cabinet.

-HM Queen Elizabeth II is the Head of State and is represented in Tuvalu by a Governor-General, currently the Hon Sir Iakoba Taeia Italei.
+Her Majesty Queen Elizabeth II is the Head of State and is represented in Tuvalu by a Governor-General, currently the Hon Sir Iakoba Taeia Italei.
 Tuvalu's last national elections were held on 16 September 2010.
-On 2 August 2013, Enele Sopoaga was elected Prime Minister following a parliamentary motion of no confidence in the previous government, led by Willy Tevali.
+On 2 August 2013, Enele Sopoaga was elected Prime Minister following a parliamentary motion of no confidence in the previous government, led by Willy Telavi.
 Prime Minister Sopoaga and his new cabinet of seven were sworn in on 5 August 2013.
-Tuvalu's next general election is due to be held in late 2014.
+Tuvalu's next general election is due to be held in early 2015.